 Endurance Training Systems

 Most people train endurance the wrong way.
-Just ask most people what endurance training is…
+Ask the average person what endurance training is and they’ll say:

 • Running